CianStryker/Prosocial_Behavior/README.md

 - The author's original paper, original appendix, original code for all figures, and all of thier original datasets can be found under the "Original Paper and Code" file.

-- The code for my shiny app can be found under the "Website" File.
+- The code for my shiny app can be found under the "Replication" File.

 # About Me